TheDuckFrederik/2-SMX-24-25/M7/UF1/DHCP/DHCP Commands.md

 3: enp0s8:
 	inet "ip"
 ```
 The "enp0s" followed by a number is the name of an interface, bellow it we can find the ip and map of said interface.
-To add a interface to the netplan, (use the edit command if you exited the editor), we will add the interface enp0s8 and give it an IP address:
+To add a interface to the netplan, (use the edit command if you exited the editor), we will add the interface enp0s8 and give it an IP address by:
 ###### Enabling DHCP:
 ```
 network: